bdfaus/csr-selenium/README.md

 # csr-selenium
-Python script using selenium to auto-populate web form for testing purposes
+Python script using selenium to auto-populate web form on CrowdSourceRescue.com for testing purposes